 The executive director of Concordia Language Villages, a program of Concordia College, manages a team of leaders who hold responsibility for the program and support divisions of the Language Villages.
 The leadership team sets strategic direction and is charged with all day-to-day program, financial and business operations for Concordia Language Villages.
 In addition, the leaders maintain program and curriculum development that upholds the mission of the Villages and its educational philosophy, as well as hires and trains all program leadership to abide by these principles.

 Warren is a former business law attorney and entrepreneur who has also worked as an independent artist and furniture maker.
 He is a Concordia College graduate with B.A. degrees in Business Administration and Communications.
-He earned his Doctorate of Jurisprudence from Hamline University School of Law, St. Paul, Minnesota.
+He earned his Doctorate of Jurisprudence from Hamline University School of Law, St. Paul, Minn.